learn-co-students/javascript-intro-to-debugging-v-000/README.md

 > learn  <--- follow the instructions in the print out
 ```

 Once the `learn` gem is installed, you would run `learn -b`.
-The `-b` flag tells the `learn` gem to open andrun all the tests in the browser.
+The `-b` flag tells the `learn` gem to open and run all the tests in the browser.
 When you run `learn -b`, you should see something like this:

 ![four failures](http://web-dev-readme-photos.s3.amazonaws.com/js/jasmine-and-debugging/four-failures.png)